Productivity

 Here are a few of the characteristics of a good leader that anyone can learn and put into practice to become a strategic business leader.

-One of the biggest traits of a good leader is trust.
+One of the biggest traits of a good leader is trust, a crucial component underscored by a survey by Interaction Associates, which reveals that 82% of employees in high-trust companies report increased job satisfaction and well-being when they trust their leaders.
 Trust is incredibly important in business generally, but trust between you and your team is what makes the difference between a good business and a great one.

 To put it simply, you need to trust your people.
 Micromanaging is the opposite of trust — it shows that you don’t believe your people are competent enough to do their jobs, which, ironically, will lead them to question everything they do (and therefore become less competent over time).

-They’ll also start to rely on you for everything, which will lead to more work for you.
+They’ll also start to rely on you for everything, leading to more work for you.
 Eventually, they won’t do anything without talking to you or making sure you approve, which ultimately wastes your time.

 When you trust your people, they’re going to start taking the initiative.
 They’re going to start trusting themselves to do well, and their competence will actually increase.